AppSotoLLC/nfwjs/README.md

 ## User Interface

 First, create a static web page `index.html` that includes Nfw.js and jQuery.
 This example also uses Bootstrap CSS, although it is not required.
-Nfw.js can be downloaded from https://github.com/AppSotoLLC/nfwjs/releases.

 ```html
 <!-- index.html -->